 Reddit gives points to its users whenever they post something themselves or comment on other users’ posts.
 These points are called karma, and can show your credibility and experience on Reddit.
 You can give or take away karma from other Redditors by upvoting or downvoting their posts and comments.

 Reddit also enables users to award each other’s content.
-You can give another Redditor an award if you find their content very interesting or useful.
-These awards don’t come for free, however, and can only be obtained by means of Reddit coins, which in turn need to be purchased with real currency.
-Some of these awards can provide their recipient with certain privileges, and some not.
-Namely, the most prestigious and expensive on Reddit, The Ternion: The All-Powerful Award, which costs 50.000 coins or 120$.
-Reddit awards include:
+You can award another Redditor if you find their content very interesting or useful.
+However, these awards don’t come for free and can only be obtained through Reddit coins, which need to be purchased with real currency.

-• Silver: This award costs 100 coins and doesn’t do anything special.
+- Silver: This award costs 100 coins and doesn’t do anything special.
 Just a badge of honor.

-• Gold: This one costs 500 coins, and gives the recipient a week of Reddit Premium, along with 100 coins.
+- Gold: This one costs 500 coins, and gives the recipient a week of Reddit Premium, along with 100 coins.

-• Platinum: This award costs 1800 coins, and gives the recipient a month of Reddit Premium, plus 700 coins.
+- Platinum: This award costs 1800 coins, and gives the recipient a month of Reddit Premium, plus 700 coins.

 There are also community awards, customized by subreddit moderators.
-Common examples of community awards include “hugz”, “helpful” and “wholesome”, but as mentioned before, each community may give out their own distinct awards.
+Common examples of community awards include “hugz”, “helpful” and “wholesome.”
+But as mentioned before, each community may give out their own distinct awards.

 Reddit also offers a premium version.
 Reddit Premium is free of ads, gives you 700 coins per month, and access to the exclusive r/lounge community as well.